CLI

 depot ci vars add VAR_NAME --value "some-value"

-If you omit --value, the CLI prompts you to enter the value.
+• Single variable with prompt: depot ci vars add VAR_NAME — omit --value and the CLI prompts you to enter the value.

 FlagDescription